kunlee0910/kunlee0910.github.io/_pages/research.md

 ### Working Papers
 Old and new welfare states retaining older workers in the face of crisis: The case of COVID-19 in Europe (single author, *Revise & Resubmit*).

 Convergence or continued stratification?
-Retirement trajectories and late working lives in Germany (with [Bernhard Ebbinghaus](https://ebbinghaus.blog/))
+Retirement trajectories and late working lives in Germany, 1976-2019 (with [Bernhard Ebbinghaus](https://ebbinghaus.blog/), *Revise & Resubmit*)

 ## 3. Pensions and Wealth Inequality